 1. You’re not using all the relevant data and you’ll never have it all because it’ll never be publicly available, but that doesn’t matter because;

-By all means, use stats as your prescription to help control your anxiety; it’s cheaper and less addictive than bourbon, Xanax or Valium, but don’t expect the investment outcome to be greatly improved.
-It may even be diminished.
+By all means, use stats as your prescription to help control your anxiety; it’s cheaper and less addictive than bourbon, Xanax or Valium, but don’t expect the investment outcome to be greatly improved!

 If you’re a vendor in the market and you’re going to try to sell me on your stats model, I want value to be added.
 It might be who to fade or dodge, and why.
-It might be calculations of player upside relative to price (fantasy salary or bookmaker odds) or external factors like what’s going on in the player’s life off the course, etc.
+It might be calculations of player upside relative to price (draft or bookmaker) or external factors like what’s going on in the player’s life off the course, etc.

-But I want value for money, so if you’re gonna glibly claim that three selected statistical categories is all it takes to determine how I’ll invest my golf betting money, piss off and try to sucker-punch somebody else!
+But I want value for money so if you’re gonna glibly claim that three selected statistical categories is all it takes to determine how I’ll invest my money, then piss off and try to sucker-punch somebody else!

 Finally, consider this.
-If you do have an edge, whatever your edge is, it is exceptionally valuable (to you) and should therefore not be publicised or shared because that will automatically cause it to cease to exist and render it valueless!
+If you do have an edge, whatever your edge is, it is exceptionally valuable (to you) and should not be publicised or shared because that will automatically cause it to cease to exist and render it valueless!